facebookresearch/ParlAI/docs/source/tutorial_torch_generator_agent.md

         )

     def forward(self, input, encoder_state, incr_state=None):
-        """
-        Run forward pass.

-        :param input:
-            The currently generated tokens from the decoder.
-        :param encoder_state:
-            The output from the encoder module.
-        :parm incr_state:
-            The previous hidden state of the decoder.
-        """
         embedded = self.embeddings(input)
         if incr_state is None:
-            # this is our very first call.
-We want to seed the LSTM with the
-            # hidden state of the decoder
             state = encoder_state
         else:
-            # We've generated some tokens already, so we can reuse the existing
-            # decoder state
             state = incr_state

-        # get the new output and decoder incremental state
         output, incr_state = self.lstm(embedded, state)

         return output, incr_state